LukasWallrich/personal_webpage/content/stat_consulting/_index.md

 - creating and interpreting agent-based simulation models,
 - and reporting results and creating appropriate data visualizations

-If you need help with something else, please [get in touch](mailto:l.wallrich@bbk.ac.uk) - then we can see whether
+If you need help with something else, please [get in touch](mailto:l.wallrich@bbk.ac.uk) - then we can see if I can help, or if I can direct you to someone better suited.

 ## What I will do & not do